-Given the growing popularity of saltwater systems in residential and commercial pools, it is appropriate to share some valuable information for saltwater pool owners/operators, or those considering making the switch to salt.
+Given the popularity of salt chlorine generators in residential and commercial pools, it is appropriate to share some valuable information for saltwater pool owners/operators, or those considering making the switch to salt.

-We recently spoke with two swim school owners who are considering switching from chlorine to salt.
+We spoke with two swim school owners who are considering switching from liquid chlorine to salt.
 Their reasoning is due to the competitive nature of the swim school business—potential customers (parents) ask them if their pool is chlorinated, because they seem to prefer their kids swim in a salt pool.
-Those same parents seem to believe that salt water means there is no chlorine in the water; a belief that, while incorrect, is widespread.
+Those same parents genuinely believe that salt water means there is no chlorine in the water; a belief that, while incorrect, is widespread.

 Disclosure: Orenda does not produce/sell/distribute salt, chlorine, or any other type of sanitizer.
 Orenda products work with any type of sanitizer available on the market today, including saltwater.
 That being said, the health of pool users matters to us, as well as the sanity of pool operators.
 This article is meant to be informative about the facts, pros and cons of salt water treatment.

-Myth: saltwater is healthier than chlorine for your skin.
+Myth: saltwater is healthier for your skin than chlorine.

-It depends on how this claim is worded.
+Well, again, salt pools are chlorine pools, so it depends on how this claim is worded.
 As we just discussed, there is chlorine in saltwater pools.
 So is salt water healthy for swimmers?
 Saltwater certainly tastes better than a traditionally chlorinated pool, and some people may get less irritation or dryness on their skin after swimming.
 However, this seems to be largely subjective to people’s opinions.
 Some people like saltwater, others hate it.
-The same argument could be made for natural chemicals vs. synthetic compounds, but without scientific evidence one way or another, we are in no position to make claims here.
+The same argument could be made for natural vs. synthetic compounds, but without scientific evidence one way or another, we are in no position to make claims.
+It's just opinions.

-We have not found research that saltwater-chlorinated pools are any better for people than traditionally-chlorinated pools.
-If you have, please send it to us, because we are all about healthy water at Orenda.
+We have not found any scientific evidence that salt-chlorinated pools are any healthier for people than traditionally-chlorinated pools.
+If you have, please send it to us.

 Myth: saltwater pools have less chloramine problems.